Joi/joi.github.io/_recipes/guacamole.md

 <li>½ teaspoon sea salt</li>
 </ul>
 </div>	</div>	<div class="medium-6 small-7 columns" id="directions"><h4>Directions</h4><div class="box box-directions content"><p>Chop ingredients.</p>
-<p>Then mash onions, garlic, jalapeño cilantro in molcajete and grind.</p>
+<p>Then mash onions, garlic, jalapeño cilantro in [[molcajete]] and grind.</p>
 <p>Put in avocado and tomato and do more mashing and grinding.</p>
 <p>Any of the ingredients except the avocado are optional.
-If using tomatos, cut and drain for a few min in a sieve to keep the guacamole from getting too runny.</p>
+If using tomatoes, cut and drain for a few min in a sieve to keep the guacamole from getting too runny.</p>
 </div>	</div>